patricklucca/Whatsapp_Teste/docs/Administrador/Layout do Objeto Conversa do Whatsapp.rst

 #################
-Layout do Objeto Conversa do Whatsapp
+Layout do Conversa do Whatsapp
 #################

 Na seção de layout do objeto Mensagem do Whatsapp encontramos um layout padrão.